 - implement an Analytics Toolkit Data API endpoint to push data for your A/B tests

 The Analytics Toolkit Data API allows you to push A/B test data from any programmable source.
 It is a powerful way that advanced analytics teams and CRO agencies use to employ the statistical engine of Analytics Toolkit for the analysis of their online experiments.

 The Data API has become the de-facto method for automatically pushing data to experiments ever since Google Analytics 4 replaced Universal Analytics and alongside it Google Optimize got retired.
 See Why Analytics Toolkit no longer supports a direct Google Analytics / Google Optimize integration for more on this topic.

 If you can extract your data from some sort of data storage and then make HTTP requests when certain conditions are met (e.g. at certain time intervals), you should be able to unlock the power of our custom Data API.

 At the cost of a minimal investment to program your end of the API you can apply the powerful AGILE statistical engine to the analysis of your A/B tests.
 The API accepts data via both GET and POST requests, though POST is recommended due to inherent limitations of GET handling.
 The data payload should be a JSON encoded string.

 The API is currently only available to clients on our Agency and Enterprise plans.

-Setting up the API for the first time
+Setting up the Data API for the first time

-To begin, navigate to Account > Data Sources > Analytics Toolkit API.
+To begin, navigate to Account > Sources & APIs > Analytics Toolkit API.
 If this is the first time setting up the API, you will see a screen like the one below:

 initial API configuration details